As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Durable finish rated for outdoor use
+• Durable enough for indoor/outdoor use

 Cons